-- 1. an updated land base to an agreed-upon date - 2. analysis of management scenarios in the FMP's area; - 3. analysis of selected and mutually-agreed upon resources and habitat elements (e.g. wood volumes and wildlife habitat).
+- 1. an updated land base to an agreed-upon date - 2. analysis of two or more scenarios of ecosystems in the FMP's area; the future projections should be two forest stand rotations (typically 200 years) - 3. analysis of selected and mutually-agreed upon resources and habitat elements (e.g. wood volumes and wildlife habitat).
 Note that these habitat elements must be linked to strata or ecosystems in the update land base to be modeled - 4. strategic modeling period can be either five-year or 10-year periods - 5. spatial harvest layout over a 20-year period as map(s) and summary table(s)